Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Gamepad.md

 A [`Gamepad`](../api/UnityEngine.InputSystem.Gamepad.html) is narrowly defined as a Device with two thumbsticks, a D-pad, and four face buttons.
 Additionally, gamepads usually have two shoulder and two trigger buttons.
 Most gamepads also have two buttons in the middle.

-A gamepad may have additional Controls, such as a gyro, which are exposed from the Device.
+A gamepad can have additional Controls, such as a gyro, which the Device can expose.
 However, all gamepads are guaranteed to have at least the minimum set of Controls described above.

 Gamepad support guarantees the correct location and functioning of Controls across platforms and hardware.
 A PS4 DualShock controller, for example, is meant to look identical regardless of which platform it is supported on.
-A gamepad's south face button is meant to be expected to always be the lowermost face button.
+A gamepad's south face button should always be the lowermost face button.

 ## Controls